AverageHomosapien/Neovim-Configuration/README.md

 ## Introduction

-This is a configuration, that alters the functionality of a Neovim configuration.
-It is loosely based on the Kic A starting point for Neovim that is:
+This is a Neovim configuration, that alters the functionality to provide a solid working Neovim environment.
+It is loosely based on the [Neovim Kickstart](https://github.com/nvim-lua/kickstart.nvim) configuration - but provides a higher level of functionality, and less of a tutorial.
+This expands the initial configuration, and gives a solid config that is:

-* Small
-* Single-file
+* Good level of functionality
+* Decomposed into several files - following best practice
-* Completely Documented
+* Documented

-**NOT** a Neovim distribution, but instead a starting point for your configuration.

 ## Installation